Divine-Star-Software/DivineVoxelEngine/README.md

 You can change the world demo in **app/index.html**

-One thing to note about the engine is that it runs in three different contexts and must be initialized in each.
+One thing to note about the engine is that it runs in four different contexts and must be initialized in each.

-The three contexts being
+The four contexts being

 - Main Thread
   - Renders everything using Babylon.Js.